-Winning Workplace Giving Strategies For Nonprofits
+Winning Workplace Giving Strategies & How to Leverage Them

 ,

-Nevertheless, there’s a lot that nonprofits can do to better position themselves to leverage this source of revenue.
+There’s a lot that nonprofits can do to better position themselves to leverage this source of revenue.
 And it starts with building a solid foundation of knowledge regarding the kinds of workplace giving programs available to them.
+That’s why, in this guide, we’ll cover the following:

 Workplace giving provides value to each party involved—including your organization, the companies that support your efforts, and even individual donors.
 It’s what we often refer to as a “win-win-win” situation.
+Let’s dive in so you can start leveraging corporate giving opportunities!

 Top 10 Workplace Giving Campaign Types to Know